Honda Elevate: Everything We Know About The Upcoming SUV

 Honda Elevate’s price and likely rivals

 The Honda Elevate will directly compete with the likes of the Suzuki Grand Vitara, Toyota Hyryder, Hyundai Creta, Kia Seltos and more.
-We expect the Honda Elevate to have a starting price of HKD 1,14,000 (ex-showroom).
+We expect the Honda Elevate to have a starting price of RM 65,905 (ex-showroom).

 Hero and Featured Image Credits: Courtesy Honda (Representational Image)